Fominayasg/geospatial-data-project/README.md

 In the src folder you will find the files with the functions used throughout the process.

-In the data mask, you will find the outputs with the data obtained throughout the process.
+In the data one, you will find the outputs with the data obtained throughout the process.